jorgenhovind/jorgenhovind/README.md

-### Hi, i'm Jørgen
+### Hi 👋 I'm Jørgen.
+I'm a
+- 👨‍🔧 software engineer
-## I'm a software engineer working with blockchain 🔗 and cryptocurrencies 🪙
+- 🔗 working with blockchain and
+- 🪙 cryptocurrencies